 I am a marine ecologist with research interests in the resilience of marine invertebrates in changing environments.
-My expertise is in the thermally stable environments of Polar and tropical reef ecosystems.
-I am particularly interested in reproductive biology of benthic marine invertebrates.
+I am particularly interested in reproductive ecology of benthic marine invertebrates, and establishing how different reproductive stages and complex life cycles will be affected by climate forcing and associated environmental change.

-I am a Polar Benthic Ecologist working at the University of Southampton, as part of the NERC Changing Arctic Ocean programme.
+I am a marine benthic ecologist working at the University of Southampton, as part of the NERC Changing Arctic Ocean programme.
 My research explores how marine invertebrates respond to changing environments.
 I have a special interest in the reproductive processes and growth rates of invertebrates from shallow and deep-water ecosystems.

 I have also worked in tropical reef ecology, studying the effects of nutrient enrichment on reef corals and their symbionts at the at the University of Southampton.
 I specifically looked into the proteins associated with the photosynthetic pathways during exposure to nutrient and thermal stress.
 During this time I built a large experimental aquarium system to maintain reef corals in specific nutrient conditions for extended periods.